 It’s always an exciting road trip out to the lake to visit Mulberry Creek Herb Farm.
 This year we made the trip a little later in the season and I’m thankful we did because I most likely wouldn’t have brought home as many tomato plants to try out.
 It’s been a rough season on the veggies with the crazy weather in my garden.
-The strawberries were being harvested out in their field and preparation for their upcoming herb festival was under way.
+The strawberries were being harvested out in their field and prepare for their upcoming herb festival was underway.

 Entering the Farm and Greenhouses

-Just pass the railroad miniature garden I spotted some friends from the organic world….
+Just past the railroad miniature garden I spotted some friends from the organic world…

 Wow .
 Rosemary tree at Mulberry Creek Herb Farm pic.twitter.com/LkY6cnLN2o

 — GardenChat w/ Bren (@BG_garden) June 13, 2015

 Out near the raised bed gardens I noticed a beautiful white flowering ‘shrub’ as I got closer to see what it was I started craving salsa.
 The blooms are from cilantro that has been left to go to seed.
 Each year it grows in this location at the farm according to Beverly ( avid gardener and employee at the farm).
 I’m so inspired by this … I can’t stop thinking about where I should grow my cilantro OUT in the garden.

 Achieve this look by planting the cilantro and tomatillo seeds directly in the ground 2 weeks before the last frost.